fenago/nlp-pytorch/lab_guides/Lab_2.md

 ![](./images/B12365_02_18.jpg)

-    Note that here, we looped through all our training data and test data.
-If we just created our word index on training data, when it came to evaluating our test set, we would have new words that were not seen in the original training, so we wouldn\'t be able to create a true bag-of-words representation for these words.

 3. Now, we build our classifier in a similar fashion to how we built our neural network in the previous section; that is, by building a